goyalvishal03/BuzzTube/Readme.md

-#this is a javascprit backend practice codes
+#BuzzTube is a video management platform , it is a backend application.